 In objective tests for frequencies from 30Hz to 16.000Hz all three models behaved similarly.
 They are all capable of reproducing audio content with sufficient and pleasant quality.
 I want to give a subjective judgment, I believe the Xiaomi Airdots Pro the most balanced ones and with a cleaner sound although the maximum sound is the least powerful but still more than sufficient.
 The Airdots Youth are those with high pitches more pronounced as opposed to Redmi that prefer Bass tones.

-It is evident that from 20 € bluetooth headsets, but also from those poco more expensive, it is unthinkable to expect very high quality and these are certainly not the devices suitable for professional listening.
+It is clear that from €20 Bluetooth earphones, but even from slightly more expensive ones, it is unthinkable to expect very high quality and these are certainly not the devices suitable for professional listening.
 However, there are still good products for "normal" listening.

 Microphone test